John Richards Lapenotière: Service career

 His efforts had not gone unnoticed, however and in 1802 he was given the 10 gun schooner HMS Pickle, in which he again cruised the French coast.
 He earned accolades in 1804 for saving the crew of the ship of the line HMS Magnificent, which was wrecked off Ushant.
 He was widowed during this period but soon remarried to Mary Anne Graves and had a further seven children, two of whom later became naval officers themselves.
-He was subsequently attached to Nelson's fleet blockading Cadiz, helping to feed the fleet by capturing Spanish and Portuguese livestock and grain transports.
+He was subsequently attached to Nelson's fleet blockading Cádiz, helping to feed the fleet by capturing Spanish and Portuguese livestock and grain transports.